-I am the Thaddeus R. Beal Clinical Professor of Law at Harvard Law School and the founder of the Harvard Law School Negotiation and Mediation Clinical Program, which I directed for more than a decade.
-I am on sabbatical for the 2018-19 school year, but I typically teach several courses at Harvard Law School, including the school’s flagship Spring Negotiation Workshop, a seminar on dispute systems design which I created at Harvard Law School, an advanced workshop on multiparty negotiation, group decision-making, and teams, and an interdisciplinary research seminar on dispute resolution.
-Several years ago, I developed an innovative new class at Harvard Law School, entitled The Lawyer as Facilitator.
+I am an internationally-recognized expert, speaker, author, coach, and teacher on negotiation, mediation, consensus-building, dialogue, and facilitation.
+Currently a Senior Fellow at Harvard Law School, I served as the Thaddeus R. Beal Clinical Professor of Law at Harvard Law School for more than two decades where I also founded and directed the Harvard Law School Negotiation and Mediation Clinical Program.
+During my time on the Harvard faculty, I taught a number of courses, including the school’s flagship Spring Negotiation Workshop, a seminar on dispute systems design, an advanced workshop on multiparty negotiation, group decision-making, and teams, and an interdisciplinary research seminar on dispute resolution.
+I also developed an innovative new class at Harvard Law School, entitled The Lawyer as Facilitator.

 I have also taught thousands of executives, government leaders, healthcare professionals, and diplomats over the last two decades through the Program on Negotiation’s Negotiation and Leadership Executive Education Program and in the Harvard Negotiation Institute at Harvard Law School.

-I also serve on the Board of Directors of Seeds of Peace, the Board of Advisors for the Center for Empathy in International Affairs, and the Advisory Board for the Catholic Common Ground Initiative.
-In the past, I served on the Board of Overseers for the Center for Social Impact at Dartmouth College.
+I currently serve on the Board of Directors of Seeds of Peace, the Board of Advisors for the Center for Empathy in International Affairs, and the Advisory Board for the Catholic Common Ground Initiative.
+In the past, I served on the Board of Overseers for the Center for Social Impact at Dartmouth College, the Executive Committee of the Program on Negotiation, as the faculty advisor to the Harvard Mediation Program, Harvard Negotiators, the Harvard Negotiation Law Review, the LGBTQ affinity group, and the Catholic Law Students Association.
+I also served on the J.D.
+Admissions Committee of Harvard Law School for more than a decade.

 Research, Writing, and Media